apache/james-project/src/site/markdown/server/manage-webadmin.md

 Implemented migration steps are:

  - `ForwardUsernameChangeTaskStep`: creates forward from old user to new user and migrates existing forwards
+ - `DelegationUsernameChangeTaskStep`: migrates delegations where the impacted user is either delegatee or delegator

 Response codes: